 Chicago is extremely well-connected to just about everywhere in the US.
 O'Hare is a major airline hub with connections to most major cities (including international ones), and the city is also served by trains and buses.

-It takes slightly longer than if you were to fly from Ohio, but the price difference (one-way tickets from Cleveland to Chicago are usually less than $40) and the fact that you don't have to deal with the TSA made it well worth it in our minds.
+It takes slightly longer than if you were to fly from Ohio, but the price difference (one-way bus tickets from Cleveland to Chicago are usually less than $40) and the fact that you don't have to deal with the TSA made it well worth it in our opinion.

 I had planned to utilize Greyhound's free onboard wifi and power outlets to get some work done on the ride to Chicago, but found myself perfectly content to listen to music, doze a bit, and watch the Midwestern scenery outside the bus window instead.